Top 6 Switch Panel Systems for the 5th Gen 4Runner: Full Buyers Guide

 Find It Online:

 Auxbeam is a company that offers some of the most budget-friendly switch panels on the market.
-If you’re looking to simply switch your accessories on or off, this is a great brand that won’t break the bank.
-They forego a lot of the extra bells and whistles of the more expensive switch panels in favor of bringing you a more affordable option.
-If you’re running an inexpensive light bar that costs less than $100, it doesn’t make much sense to spend 4x that amount on a switch panel.
+If you’re looking to switch your accessories on or off, this is a great brand that won’t break the bank.
+They forgo many of the extra features of the more expensive switch panels in favor of offering a more affordable option.
+If you’re running an inexpensive light bar that costs less than $100, it doesn’t make sense to spend four times that amount on a switch panel.

 Features:

-Auxbeam’s basic switch panels are offered in either 6 or 8 gang variants.
+Auxbeam’s basic switch panels are available in either 6- or 8-gang variants.
 These will only power your accessories on or off, which suits the needs of many, hence their popularity in the value department.
-There is also the AR-800 switch, which is an 8-gang unit that costs a little more.
-This model adds RGB backlighting and multiple light functions and Bluetooth connectivity for wireless control via their app.
+There is also the AR-800 switch, an 8-gang unit that is slightly more expensive.
+This model features RGB backlighting, multiple lighting functions, and Bluetooth connectivity for wireless control via its app.
 It also features a built-in solid-state relay, unlike its siblings.

-For the more basic models, you can get them with either a blue or green LED backlight with the latter being slightly cheaper.
-All models have a maximum current of 60 amps and an IP65 waterproof rating.
+For the more basic models, you can choose from either a blue or green LED backlight, with the latter being slightly less expensive.
+All models have a maximum current of 60 amps and a waterproof rating of IP65.
 A nice addition is the integrated ground protection terminals that are adjacent to each positive terminal.
 This makes wire organization a breeze.

 Pricing:

-With a starting price of $140, the Auxbeam switch panels allow users to save some money and get just the functionality that they need, and nothing else.
+With a starting price of $140, the Auxbeam switch panels enable users to save money and get just the functionality they need, without any extras.
 Not everyone is poised to spend hundreds of dollars on a switch panel to control accessories for occasional use.
-This is a great budget option and serves as a great starting point when deciding what you’re really looking for out of a switch panel.
+This is a great budget option and serves as a good starting point when deciding what you’re really looking for in a switch panel.

 4. ARB LINX